Pasco, Washington: Government

 Pasco has a council-manager government with an elected body of 7 council members, 6 of whom are from specific districts within the city, and 1 elected at-large.
 The council biennially elects from its own members a mayor that runs meetings, signs certain documents, and acts in ceremonial capacity; and a mayor pro-tem that acts in the mayor's absence.
 The city manager is chosen by the council as a professional administrator and runs day-to-day operations of the city including management of staff.
 Council members are part-time legislators.
 Those elected 2017 and after receive $1,115 per month and the mayor receives $1,450 a month.

 The city also has a number of advisory boards appointed by the council and includes citizen volunteers that give their time and expertise in dealing with issues including parks, senior citizen issues, planning, code enforcement, etc.

 Economy

 Due to the agricultural region in which it sits, several large food processing companies have a presence in the city of Pasco: Lamb Weston, Reser's Fine Foods, and Twin City Foods.
 In recent years, the region has become a major player in Washington state's booming wine industry.
-Gordon Brothers Cellars, Fidelitas Winery, Kamiak Vineyards, and Preston Premium Wines are a few of the local wineries.

-Pasco is home to the Tri-Cities Airport, a regional commercial and private airport served by several airlines with direct flights to 10 US cities: Burbank, Denver, Las Vegas, Los Angeles, Minneapolis, Phoenix, Salt Lake City, San Francisco, San Diego and Seattle.

-Amtrak has operated a station in Pasco since 1971, when they took over the Empire Builder from the Burlington Northern Railroad after they operated it for a short period of time.
-Before this, the Northern Pacific operated passenger trains through Pasco.

-Additional commercial transportation is undertaken through extensive barge traffic on the Columbia and Snake rivers.
-Rail transport is provided by the BNSF Railway.
-Trucking uses Interstate 182, and to a lesser extent U.S. Route 395.